One of Few

 The College Founded

 The college was authorized by the General Assembly of the Church of the Nazarene in session at Portland, Oregon, in June of 1964.
 The mandate of the assembly was that the college would be created during the following quadrennium.
 A board of trustees was elected, and Dr. Charles H. Strickland was chosen as the first president.
 In the providence of God, Colorado Springs was selected as the site.

 The College Opens

 The college opened in September 1967 in facilities provided by First Church of the Nazarene.
 New buildings at the permanent location were occupied by the end of the first school year, and the new campus was dedicated in October of 1968.
 Dr. L. S. Oliver, chosen in 1972 to succeed Dr. Strickland as president, served until 1984 when Dr. Jerry D. Lambert was elected.
 In 1994, Dr. Hiram E. Sanders was elected fourth president and served until his retirement in 2006.
 Dr. Harold B. Graves Jr. was elected as fifth president of Nazarene Bible College in 2006 and served until his retirement in 2021.
 Dr. Scott J. Sherwood was elected and assumed his position as fifth president of the college in 2006.

 The college was granted applicant status by the Association for Biblical Higher Education (ABHE) in 1972, candidate status in 1974, and accreditation in 1976.
 The accreditation was reaffirmed in 1986, 1996, 2007, and 2017.

 Nazarene Bible College was chartered by the State of Colorado as a non-profit educational institution in 1967.
 It was approved by the Colorado Department of Education to grant degrees under Section 124-21-3 CS '63 (1965 Supp.) in 1970.
 The four-year Bachelor of Arts in Ministry (B.A.Min.) degree and the two-year Associate of Arts in Ministry (A.A.Min.) degree have been approved by the state.

 In 1970, the college was approved by the United States Department of Justice for the education of foreign students.
 It has been certified since 1975 by the Department of Education for eligibility to participate in federally-sponsored student aid programs.

-In 2006, the college was granted regional accreditation by the Higher Learning Commission (HLC) of the North Central Association.
+In 2006, the college was granted regional accreditation by the Higher Learning Commission (HLC).
 The accreditation was reaffirmed in 2011.